 Many foods contain extra iron (liver, beef, pork, chicken, lima and kidney beans, iron-fortified cereals).
 Talk to your provider or dietitian about which foods with iron you can eat because of your kidney disease.

 Renal disease - diet; Kidney disease - diet

 Abboud H, Henrich WL.
 Clinical practice.
 Stage IV chronic kidney disease.
 N Engl J Med.
 2010;362:56-65.
 PMID: 20054047 www.ncbi.nlm.nih.gov/pubmed/20054047.

 Mitch WE.
 Chronic kidney disease.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 130.

 National institute of diabetes and digestive and kidney diseases.
 Kidney failure: Eat right to feel right on hemodialysis.
 NIH Publication No. 08-4274.
-September November 20, 2013.
-Available at: www.niddk.nih.gov/health-information/health-topics/kidney-disease/kidney-failure-eat-feel-right-hemodialysis/Pages/facts.aspx.
+September November 20, 2013. www.niddk.nih.gov/health-information/health-topics/kidney-disease/kidney-failure-eat-feel-right-hemodialysis/Pages/facts.aspx.
 Accessed October 13, 2015.

 National Kidney Foundation.
 Dietary Guidelines for Adults Starting on Hemodialysis.
-2015.
-Available at: www.kidney.org/atoz/content/dietary_hemodialysis.
+2015. www.kidney.org/atoz/content/dietary_hemodialysis.
 Accessed October 13, 2015.